16 Best Low Light Indoor Plants that will Thrive in Dark Spaces

 Cast iron plant, Aspidistra elatior

-Like the name suggests, Cast Iron Plant is another houseplant with a tough constitution.
-It is slow grow and will easily adapt to low light or shade conditions.
+As the name suggests, Cast Iron Plant is one of the hard to kill plants that will easily adapt to lower light even shade conditions.

 Pothos also called Devil's Ivy or Money Plant has a high ability to withstand a wide range of growing conditions.